Connect to a source and destination for data pipelines

 8

-Select Connect, enter your Salesforce account credentials when prompted, and then select Log In to verify the connection.
+Select Connect and enter your Salesforce account credentials when prompted.

 Salesforce connection setupLog in to your Salesforce account